ignaciohermosillacornejo/apuntes_icpc/README.md

 ## Future updates

-Pull requests are welcome, as well as any suggestions by opening an issue or writing to my [mail](namcdonnell@uc.cl).
+Pull requests are welcome, as well as any suggestions by opening an issue or writing to my [mail](namcdonnell@uc.cl)

 ## Special Thanks